henrihapponen/docxedit/README.md

 Edit Word documents effortlessly and without changing the original formatting of the document.

 The original `docx` library is great but it's missing one important feature: *keeping the original formatting*.

 However, this functionality is pretty useful if you want to automate document writing or editing and need to adhere to strict formatting rules.
-This is a common requirement in corporate environment for example.
+This is a common requirement in corporate environments for example.

 This module adds that feature with some functions that allow editing documents without changing the original formatting.